4. Planning leave

 Before deciding on this type of leave, the employee and employer should talk about it first and make sure it will work for both.

-Bo has 20 weeks of SPL.
+Bo has 20 weeks of shared parental leave.
 They have some important projects coming up at work so they agree with their partner to take discontinuous leave.

 They give their employer 1 notice to take discontinuous leave.
 They request to alternate taking 2 weeks off, 2 weeks at work until they've used the 20 weeks' entitlement.